 This course is part of the Township Governance Academy (TGA) curriculum.
 TGA courses are open to all MTA members; you do NOT have to be enrolled in the Academy to participate.
 Members that ARE enrolled may obtain 6 foundations credits for participating in the full course.

-To obtain credit, participants must complete all four segments of the webcast, submit the standard TGA Practical Application Commitment form and receive a minimum passing score of 70 percent on the quiz offered following the final segment of the course (download here).
+To obtain credit, participants must complete all four segments of the webcast, submit the standard TGA Practical Application Commitment form and receive a minimum passing score of 70 percent on the quiz, which is available for download at the conclusion of the final segment of the course.
 The quiz is based on content from all four segments.

 Completed quizzes should be sent to: MTA Education Center, 512 Westshire Drive, Lansing, MI 48917 or faxed to (517) 321-8908 (ATTN: Shelley).
 MTA will notify you of your results within two weeks after receiving your quiz.
 IMPORTANT: Please keep a copy of your completed quiz in your TGA binder.